 With Userpilot, you can also build contextual and behavior-based user onboarding.
-For example, if you realize that the user doesn’t activate some particular feature, you can remind him or simply show him how to use it.
+For example, if you realize that the user doesn’t activate a particular feature, you can remind them or simply show them how to use it.
 This is really important since showing behaviour-based or context-driven in-app experiences can be extremely powerful.
 It can significantly increase your user activation and product adoption rates.

 Userpilot is focused on only one thing.
 To make it easy for product and customer success managers to build amazing user onboarding and feature adoption flows.
-With Userpilot, you have the most freedom and you can easily create your user onboarding however you want – without any distractions or coding.
-That’s the reason why Userpilot doesn’t support some features as Appcues does.
+With Userpilot, you have the freedom to create your user onboarding however you want, without any distractions or coding.
+That’s the reason Userpilot doesn’t support some of the extra features that Appcues does.

-For example, Userpilot doesn’t support NPS, while Appcues does.
-We’re planning to implement NPS in the second quarter of 2019.
+For example, Userpilot doesn’t support NPS, whereas Appcues does.
+(We’re actually planning to implement NPS in the second quarter of 2019.)

 After you install our chrome extension, creating in-app experiences is extremely easy.
 There are no confusing navigations or distractions.
-Just drag and drop UI elements, change the styling, text, and you’re there.
+Just drag and drop your UI elements, change the styling and text, and you’re there.
 You can simply navigate and build at the same time.

 Userpilot vs Appcues – How is it different?

-There are four main reasons why Userpilot is considered as a great Appcues alternative:
+There are four main reasons Userpilot is considered a great Appcues alternative:

-- Better element detection – Our own algorithm called fluidity precisely recognizes in-app elements.
-No struggles or frustrations anymore.
+- Better element detection – Our own algorithm called fluidity precisely recognizes every in-app element.
+No more struggles or frustrations.

-- Full in-app customization available (seriously – no coding at all) – design your elements however you want.
-You can change the beacon type, colour of the element, position, margin, padding and dozens of other things inside the application.
+- Full in-app customization available (seriously – no coding at all) – You can design your elements however you want.
+You can change the beacon type, colour of the element, position, margin, padding, and dozens of other things inside the application.
 You will need hours to fully customize your elements inside CSS.
-In Userpilot, you need only one minute.
+In Userpilot, you only need one minute.

 - Driven actions – This is the feature that no one else has.
 Honestly.
 Driven actions enable you to create cross-URL user experiences.
 That means that you can lead your users through different URLs of your application and show them different in-app experiences.
 It makes your onboarding more interactive.

-- Supports non-linear approach – this is one of the biggest advantages of Userpilot over other Appcues alternatives.
-In Userpilot, separate experiences are running together and smoothly playing with each other.
+- Supports non-linear approach – This is one of the biggest advantages of Userpilot over other Appcues alternatives.
+In Userpilot, separate experiences can run together and play smoothly with each other.
 You can build your experiences however you want.
 Our engine will optimize the best experiences to show.
-Unlike in Appcues, the user doesn’t need to finish the first experience in order to unlock the second one.
-However your user navigates through your product, he will see the experiences based on real-time behaviours and mouse events.
+Unlike Appcues, the user doesn’t need to finish the first experience in order to unlock the second one.
+No matter how your user navigates through your product, they will see the experiences based on real-time behaviours and mouse events.

 - Supports only web solutions – Unfortunately, Userpilot supports only web solutions.
 It doesn’t support mobile applications.
-On another hand, Userpilot is specialized in SaaS products.
+On the other hand, this means Userpilot is specialized in SaaS products.
 We do not support mobile or on-premise solutions yet.

 Userpilot cares about its customers.
-Whether you are a small or big company, using the smallest or biggest packages, you will have the same favor as any other customer.
+Whether you are a small or big company, using the smallest or biggest packages, you will have the same support as any other customer.

 We are really proud of our customer support.
-You could always rely on our team because that’s what you initially need and when things go south.
-We will not just help you about using our software, but also about creating the best in-app experiences for your product.
+You can always rely on our team to help you when things go south.
+We aren’t just here to help you use our software, but also help you create the best in-app experiences for your product.

 When it comes to pricing, Userpilot is more affordable than Appcues.
-Just like in Appcues’s case, our pricing is based on the monthly active users you have.
+Our pricing is also based on Monthly Active Users.

-Whether you have 2000 MAU or more than 20.000, you can enjoy all the features we can offer you.
+Whether you have 2000 MAU or more than 20.000, you can enjoy every single feature that we have to offer.

 For early-stage startups with less than 1000 monthly active users, we have a package for $79/month.